vadz/kevinlocke.name/_posts/2012-10-03-ssl-certificate-verification-in-dispatch-and-asynchttpclient.markdown

 First, an example program which downloads a given URL using Dispatch in Scala:

-{% highlight_gist scala 3829187 MyDownloader.scala %}
+{% highlight_gist scala kevinoid 3829187 MyDownloader.scala %}

 ### Java

 Then, the same program using AsyncHttpClient directly from Java:

-{% highlight_gist java 3829665 MyDownloader.java %}
+{% highlight_gist java kevinoid 3829665 MyDownloader.java %}

 ## Caveats